MohammedGhayaz/frontend-learning-journey/README.md

 - Week 4 Conpleted: May 02, 2025 - Asynchronous JavaScript
 - Week 5 Completed: May 9, 2025 - Fetch API and Project
 - Week 6 Completed: May 16, 2025 - JavaScript Modules and Local Storage
+- Week 7 Completed: May 31, 2025 - Solved Excercises of Javascript Concepts